HomeHealth articlessarcoidosisSarcoidosis - Causes | Symptoms | Diagnosis | Treatment

 • Light sensitivity.

-Sometimes, sarcoidosis progresses gradually and the symptoms last for years, while some cases result in sudden symptoms, which disappear on their own.
-And sometimes for patients with no symptoms, sarcoidosis is diagnosed during a routine chest X-ray.
+Sometimes, sarcoidosis progresses gradually, and the symptoms last for years, while some cases result in sudden symptoms that disappear independently.
+Sometimes, sarcoidosis is diagnosed during a routine chest X-ray for patients with no symptoms.
 This disease can also affect the nervous system, liver, spleen, calcium metabolism, and bones.

 What Can Cause Sarcoidosis?

-These triggers make the immune system overreactive, which results in the collection of inflammatory and immune cells called granulomas.
-These granulomas can buildup in any organ and can affect its functioning.
+These triggers make the immune system overreactive, resulting in the collection of inflammatory and immune cells called granulomas.
+Granulomas can build up in any organ and affect its functioning.

 The risk factors for sarcoidosis are: